-A Brief Description of E2EE
+A Brief Description of End to End Encryption

 With Consol’s limited End-to-End Encryption (E2EE) service, data is encrypted on the system (or device) of the starting point, then it is transferred to Consol’s cloud storage and stored in its encrypted state.
 When you choose to retrieve the data, it is downloaded in its encrypted state and then decrypted on the system (or device) of the end point (which could be the same device as the starting point).
 E2EE prevents any third party between the two end points from being able to snoop, scrape, or read your data.
 Your Encryption-specific-password (ESP) is the key that both locks (encrypts) and unlocks (decrypts) the data before and after transit.

-To access Consol’s limited E2EE service, you must subscribe to an additional component (for an additional monthly fee), which is not included in Consol’s basic service.
 Limited E2EE does not cover or apply to all content types or data that you may upload to Consol or that you may write into the Consol database through your Account.
 Your use of Consol E2EE is subject to risks attendant to the following features and limitations:

 Features and Limitations of Consol’s E2EE